Guides Guide

 {block name='product_description'}{/block} {* removed from tabs *}

 • Smarty stays for the front office.
-Twig is for the admin panel only.
-Your {extends} and {block} overrides work as before.
+Twig is used in the admin (increasingly, though the migration is not 100% complete).
+Your front-office {extends} and {block} overrides keep working unchanged.

-• CSS Layers (@layer) change how specificity works in Hummingbird.
+• CSS Layers change how specificity resolves.
+Stop reaching for !important.

-• WebP default for images.
+• WebP is the default image format.
 New framework key in theme.yml: bootstrap-v5.3.3.

-First, clear all caches: php bin/console cache:clear.
-For development, set Template cache to "Force compilation" and disable CCC in Advanced Parameters > Performance.
+First move, always: php bin/console cache:clear.
+For development, set Template cache to "Force compilation" and turn CCC off in Advanced Parameters > Performance.
+Anything else and you're debugging cached files, not your code.

 Template not foundWrong path or missing parent: prefixVerify path mirrors parent exactly

-• Files only in the parent — updated normally, child inherits them automatically.
+• Only in the parent — updates normally, child inherits the new version automatically.

-• Files overridden in the child — child's version continues to be used, parent update is invisible.
+• Overridden in the child — your child's version still wins.
+The parent update is invisible to your shop.

-Configuration: theme.yml has correct parent: and name: (lowercase, no spaces). use_parent_assets: true is set. preview.png exists.
-Compatibility range matches your PS version.
+Configuration: theme.yml has the correct parent: and a lowercase, no-spaces name:. use_parent_assets: true is set. preview.png exists.
+Compatibility range matches the PS version you're shipping on.

-Testing: Desktop (Chrome, Firefox, Safari, Edge), mobile (iOS Safari, Android Chrome), responsive breakpoints.
-Verify: homepage, categories, product, cart, checkout, customer account, CMS, search, 404.
+Testing: Desktop in Chrome, Firefox, Safari, Edge.
+Mobile in iOS Safari and Android Chrome.
+Every responsive breakpoint.
+Touch: homepage, categories, product, cart, checkout, customer account, CMS, search, 404.

-Maintenance: Child theme in Git.
-Overridden templates documented.
-Build process documented (see our dev tools guide).
-Team knows not to edit parent files.
+Maintenance: Child theme is in Git.
+Overrides are documented somewhere a human can find them.
+The build process is written down (see our dev tools guide).
+The team knows not to edit parent files.

 Loading...